 THE ROYAL ALBATROSS CENTRE

 The Royal Albatross Centre is nestled at the foot of Taiaroa Head in Ōtepoti (Dunedin), at one with its environment.
-Step into the foyer dominated by Poutokomanawa, a carved pole telling the history of the Māori people of the headland.
-Settle back for an introduction of the Northern Royal Albatross, narrated by Natural History New Zealand.
-Your guide will take you through the bird’s fascinating story.
+Step into the foyer dominated by the Poutokomanawa, a carved pole telling the history of the Māori people of the headland.
+Wander through the McMillan Gallery to learn about the diverse marine wildlife that live locally to this area, as well as the many groups of people who have come and gone, creating a long and significant history.

 THE OTAGO PENINSULA TRUST

-In 1967 the Otago Peninsula Trust, New Zealand’s first charitable conservation trust, was established for the purpose of protecting and enhancing peninsula flora and fauna.
-The first albatross observatory was built 1972 on the headland and a converted Otago Harbour Board cottage was used as the visitor centre.
+In 1967 the Otago Peninsula Trust, New Zealand’s first charitable conservation trust, was established for the purpose of protecting and enhancing the peninsula’s extensive flora and fauna.
+The first albatross observatory was built in 1972 on the headland and a converted Otago Harbour Board cottage was used as the visitor centre.

 In 1983, the Richdale Observatory was opened for albatross viewing.
 By 1986, a new access tunnel was built across the top of the headland from outside the colony, to allow access into the underground tunnels and gun pit.
 Displays were set up in the underground magazine areas and the new facility opened to guided groups in 1987.
 In 1989, HRH Princess Anne officially opened the Royal Albatross Centre.

 Today, Pukekura / Taiaroa Head is a successful Wildlife Reserve, managed by the Department of Conservation and Te Poari a Pukekura Management Group.
-In addition to approximately 250 albatross, it is also home to over 20 other wildlife species, including some 4,000 red-billed gulls and colonies of Spotted Shag, the rare Otago Shag, Royal Spoonbills and hundreds of New Zealand Fur Seals.
+In addition to approximately 250 albatross, it is also home to over 20 other wildlife species, including some 10,000 red-billed gulls, a colony of the rare Otago Shag, Royal Spoonbills and hundreds of New Zealand Fur Seals.

 TRUST OBJECTIVES